uintdev/blog/content/vlc-3-out-of-bounds-read-in-seconds/index.md

 }
 ```

-To get a better understanding of the issue, I decided to compile a few builds.
+To better understand the issue, I decided to compile a few builds.

 ## VLC 4 dev compilation and testing

-My initial assumption was that the long unreleased VLC 4 dev build would be affected as it appeared to have the same code.
+My initial assumption was that the long-unreleased VLC 4 dev build would be affected, as it appeared to have the same code.
 Au contraire, mon ami.

 {% figure(src="assets/vlc4_compilation.webp", alt="VLC 4 dev compilation") %}
 Compiling VLC 4 dev